AjithPanneerselvam/Slackbot/README.md

 ## Slack Bot

-Slack bot to compile and run the python script using Hackerearth compiler.
+Slack bot to compile and run python script using Hackerearth compiler.